How to Get a Default Removed from your Credit File? 2022

 Your credit file can be found on a credit reference agency website.
 Only use one that is authorised and regulated by the Financial Conduct Authority, such as Experian.
 The companies offering this service usually offer a free trial where you can consult your credit report for so many days but then have to pay thereafter.

 They are useful if you want to access your credit file for free just to check what’s there and look for mistakes, and then cancel straight after so you never have to pay.

 Normally, as part of the file you’ll be able to see your credit report and credit rating, if you have any defaulted debts, late payments or missing payments, as well as credit agreements like a mortgage application or credit with a high street lender.

 Is a default reported on your credit report?

-A default on your credit file shows other lenders or a bank that you miss payments and could make it harder to secure a bank account, loan or credit card.
+A default on your credit report shows other lenders or a bank that you miss payments and could make it harder to secure a bank account, loan or credit card.

 Can I ask a company to remove a default?

 Yes, there are times when you can ask creditors to remove a default.
 Common reasons to make this request are administration errors causing mistaken identity or when you contest the default.
 You can learn the ways you could contest the default further below.